JoshCork/NeighborhoodMap/README.md

 Below is a list of daily notes I kept while working through the project and classroom material.
 Enjoy!

 ## 3/29/2016
+### 10pm
+Started work of refactoring to break out into model, view, viewmodel.
+Wikipedia has been broken out into it's own view, it's own model, and I have some of the logic started in the viewModel for getWikiArticles.
+I've also wired up the index.html page to the view I believe.
+[] Move wiki feature over and test real data.
+[] Comment out the old code for WIki related stuff in comboSearch.js

 ### 1pm
 Realized after submitting it that I missed parts of the ruberic (actually I forgot that a ruberic was even offered!).
 I'm going back in and retrofitting with knockout.js.
 I also got my review back from the good folks at Udacity and they did a great job of pointing out areas where I can do a better job or missed the boat completely (i.e. implmenting an MVVM framework).